bkavlak/layperson-into-geospatial/README.md

 When the wind blows directly on your face or a whistle tickles your ears, do you know what just happened?
 The Earth rotates on its axis, and things shine as it turns.
 The leaves might have some idea, or the clouds might lend you a soft mattress to tell the myths of the universe.
 Some people share stories and tricks; others listen or add to them.
 Many never even hear these stories, but some won’t stop telling them.

 Free and Open Geospatial Clergy might be another story about things happening — maybe true, maybe not.
-The clergy have helped me greatly during my self-learning process, and they continue to do so.
+The clergy have helped me immensely during my self-learning process, and they continue to do so.
 I wanted to collect some materials along the way that helped me, and maybe will help you as well.
 I forgot to stress the word "Free" in the talk; looking back, it is a significant difference and should have been "Layperson walk into Free and Open Geospatial Clergy".
 Anyway, we live between the lines of regrets and actualizations, ignorance and wisdom, and so on.
 The talk was also just a talk.
 As I tried to stress in the talk, I'm an average person.

 People in the clergy, while being open, also helped me to be free.
 Free from the reality forcibly constructed around me.
 Since my childhood, whenever I got stuck in this life questioning myself, my thoughts, my being, my worth, and all other depressive stuff, I scrolled back to the internet and found people like me.
 I've been scrolling through internet subcultures: forums, underground rap recordings, collaborative hypertext dictionaries specific to Türkiye such as [inci](https://en.wikipedia.org/wiki/%C4%B0nci_S%C3%B6zl%C3%BCk) or [eksi](https://en.wikipedia.org/wiki/Ek%C5%9Fi_S%C3%B6zl%C3%BCk), and of course, later Twitter and Youtube when they were not filled with bullshits.